 Your goals may be personal ones, but you never act as an island.

-Your thoughts, feelings and actions affect others in both your personal and professional lives.
+Your thoughts, feelings and actions affect others in your personal and professional life.

 Work on your social awareness by:

-- Practising listening – we have two ears and one mouth; by starting to use our ears more and mouth less, we tap into others’ thoughts and feelings
+- Practising listening – we have two ears and one mouth.
+If we start to use our ears more and our mouth less, we tap into others’ thoughts and feelings.

 - Working on communication skills – are you understanding messages from others and communicating your own needs clearly enough?

-- Developing more empathy – emotional self-awareness helps you recognise similar emotions in others.
-Empathising with others will make them feel more at ease, helping you build rapport and develop closer relationships
+- Developing more empathy – emotional intelligence comes from self-awareness, which helps you recognise similar emotions in others.
+Empathising with others will make them feel more at ease, helping you build rapport and develop closer relationships.

-- Thinking about the needs of others – rather than being wrapped up in our own selves, we need to practise anticipating and recognising the needs of others
+- Thinking about the needs of others – rather than being wrapped up in ourselves, we need to practise anticipating and recognising the needs of others.

 - Setting collaborative goals – if your goals include others, you are more likely to help each other stick to them.

-Then you have a blueprint for success for the rest of your life.
+Then you will have a blueprint for success for the rest of your life.